dingjamesj/dingjamesj/README.md

 - Users are shown a section of music notation and are meant to tap to the rhythm on their screens after a count-in.
 - There are also tapping guides on certain levels, meant to help users that are stuck on a tricky rhythm.

 However, I am excited to learn other languages like Kotlin.
-I am also interested in hardware.
+I am also interested in hardware and embedded systems.